TejasDeveloper-analyst/Elevate_labs/DAY_7/README.md

 1. Created SQLite database and `sales` table
 2. Imported CSV data into the database
 3. Executed SQL query to get:
-   - Total quantity sold
+   - Top 5 quantity sold
-   - Total revenue per product
+   - ToP 5 revenue product
 4. Loaded results into a Pandas DataFrame
 5. Printed summary table in terminal
 6. Plotted a bar chart of revenue per product